donaldmunro/AARemu/README.md

 of the implementation using the recording to convert to RGBA with an obvious time penalty (see the source for how to use Renderscript intrinsics to convert).

 The resolution can be selected in a spinner which provides all of the resolutions supported by the device.
 The recording increment specifies the bearing increment between which frames are saved.
 The Rotation sensor specifies which orientation sensor fusion method to use for calculating the device orientation and bearing.
 The sensor fusion code is based on work done by Alexander Pacha for his Masters thesis (see Credits below).

+The recording methods are currently Retry and Traverse until Complete.
+The retry method works as follows:
 Once recording the interface drawer displays the current bearing and the target bearing.
 At the start of the recording the target is set to 355 in order to start at 0 approaching in a clockwise direction.
 The camera output surface displays an overlaid arrow with the direction of movement which is red if correcting and